-San Francisco Bay Area songwriting deviants, Tumbledown House, have never been easy to describe.
+San Francisco songwriting deviants, Tumbledown House, have never been easy to describe.
 Modern speakeasy, saloon jazz, parlor pop, and Tom Waits in a cocktail dress are some of the terms used, but none of these successfully convey the band’s incomparable ability to fuse vintage sounds and themes from yesteryear with the modern instrumentation, refreshingly original compositions, and raw energy that we expect from today’s performers.

-Tumbledown House’s upcoming studio album, Sum and Substance, is a slight departure from the vaudevillian carnival ride of their earlier work.
-Accessing a certain vulnerability, the album showcases the growth and maturity that the band has experienced as artists and songwriters, while still holding on to a bit of the whimsical playfulness that sets them apart from other acts (songs from the upcoming album include an ode to Josephine Baker, a commentary on the modern dating game using animal safari metaphors, and an account of a shamanic journey into the Peruvian jungle).
+Tumbledown House’s latest album, “Sum and Substance”, is a slight departure from the vaudevillian carnival ride of their earlier work.
+Accessing a certain vulnerability, the album showcases the growth and maturity that the band has experienced as artists and songwriters, while still holding on to a bit of the whimsical playfulness that sets them apart from other acts (songs from the album include an ode to Josephine Baker, a commentary on the modern dating game using animal safari metaphors, and an account of a shamanic journey into the Peruvian jungle).